Unitystation-fork/Unitystation-WikiV2/docs/2_UserInterface/AdminTools/AdminTools.md

 #### 2.2I - Add Ghost Roles
 ![ghost](/img/UI/AdminTools/8-GhostRoles.png)

+* 1 - Title and description of active roles
+* 2 - Settings - opens role settings (left time, min-max players, etc. (maybe will be added more settings later))
+* 3 - Delet button - delete role (if on server need to send info first)
+* 4 -adds new ghost role that can be choiced from list with all current ghost roles (only before sending to server)
+* 5 - New roles Preview
+* 6 - List of roles
+* 7 - Cancel all local admin input and sends info to server

 ### 2.3 - ACHAT
 ![Purchasing](https://i.imgur.com/uVoHfiK.png)
 In-game chat window for administrators, only between them.

 ### 2.4 - ALOGS
 ![AdminLogs](https://i.imgur.com/uvhI6EE.png)
 Admin logs